 A vacuum cleaner is a piece of equipment used to clean the debris from the floor.
 There are many types of vacuum cleaners.
 The power consumption of a vacuum cleaner ranges between 450 watts to 2500 watts.
 A typical vacuum cleaner consumes 1400 watts.
 Calculate the energy usage of the vacuum cleaner below:

-Enter the wattage, hours of usage and cost per kWh.
+Enter the wattage, hours of usage, and cost per kWh.
 The energy usage calculator for vacuum cleaners gives you the total energy consumed by them.
-Also, you can find how much power does your vacuum cleaner consume.
+Also, you can find how much power your vacuum cleaner consumes.

 Energy usage of vacuum cleaner

 |Cost per unit*:(Global Electricity rates)|

 |Usage cost per day:|